Financial Aid & Scholarships

 To be eligible for federal financial aid, a student must:

-1. Fill out the Free Application for Federal Student Aid (FAFSA), beginning October 1 using previous year tax data (for example the 2024–2025 application will use 2022 tax information).
+1. Fill out the Free Application for Federal Student Aid (FAFSA), beginning October 1 (or when the federal government makes the application available) using previous year tax data (for example the 2025–2026 application will use 2023 tax information).
 Parents and students will use the IRS direct data exchange to add their income information and submit their FAFSA by the OSU priority deadline of February 28.
 Follow the prompts while completing the application to authorize this information exchange with the IRS.
 Always remember that there is no fee to apply for federal aid.

 2. List Oregon State University as a school that you would like your information to be sent to on the FAFSA.
 Oregon State’s federal school code is 003210.
 This same school code is used for all OSU campuses.